Many-body quantum dimerization in 2D atomic arrays: Many-body quantum dimerization

 \subsection{Dimerization in 2D arrays}

 In two spatial dimensions, both for the 2D WQED and free-space cases, repulsive two-excitation sub-radiant states have been identified~\cite{tevcer2024strongly}.
 These findings suggest that a pairwise entanglement structure at half-filling fraction could also emerge in this context.
 The condition given in Eq.~\eqref{eq:cond} is satisfied within the distance range highlighted by the orange-shaded area in Fig.~\ref{fig:Fvsdist}(a).
 This region corresponds to where the NN dimer decay rate remains lower than the decay associated with long-range dimer pairs and the triplet state.
 This behavior arises due to the dampening of the collective decay rates, which scale as $1/\sqrt{k_0d}$ in a 2D waveguide and as $1/(k_0d)$ in free space.
 This suggests that nearest-neighbor dimers should be favored in forming the least radiant state.
 However, in contrast with the 1D waveguide case, in this scenario there are different possible dimer coverings.
 In the following discussion, we focus on the non-frustrated case of a square lattice consisting of $N=N_x\times N_y$ atoms.
-For this scenario, we conjecture that the least radiant state at half-filling is an equal coherent superposition of all nearest-neighbor quantum dimers, as illustrated in Fig.~\ref{fig:dimer_covering}(c).
+Given that it is reasonable to assume no particular dimer covering is dissipatively favored over another, we conjecture that, in this scenario, the least radiant state at half-filling is a coherent and equal superposition of all nearest-neighbor quantum dimers, as illustrated in Fig.~\ref{fig:dimer_covering}(c).
 We thus propose the following ansatz:

+where the sum runs over all possible NN dimer coverings $\mathcal{D}_\alpha=\{(i_1,i_2),(i_3,i_4)....\}_\alpha$ and the pair of indices $(i_a,i_{b})$ labels the position of the two atoms forming a given dimer.
+For instance, for a $N=2\times2$ lattice labeling the atoms in the first raw as $1,2$ and in the second as $3,4$ there are two possible dimer coverings given by $\mathcal{D}_1=\{(1,2),(3,4)\}_1$ and $\mathcal{D}_2=\{(1,3),(2,4)\}_2$.
+As the size of the array increases, the number of possible dimer coverings grows exponentially, but all the possible dimer coverings in the lattice can be found numerically (see App.~\ref{AppB}).
+Note that this ansatz coincides with the ``Resonating Valence bond'' (RVB) liquid phase wavefunction for a square lattice, as proposed by Anderson~\cite{anderson1973resonating,liang1988some} and also appearing in the Rokhsar-Kivelson (RK) quantum dimer model at the so-called RK point~\cite{moessner2010quantum,PhysRevLett.61.2376,PhysRevB.35.8865}.